-Our procedures are an effective and successful alternative to traditional open neck and back surgery.
-A procedure with us has a shorter recovery time,^ lower infection and complication rate, and a 96 patient satisfaction score^.
+Our procedures are an effective outpatient alternative to traditional open neck and back surgery.
+A procedure with us has a shorter recovery time, lower infection and complication rate and a patient satisfaction score of 98.^

-Laser Spine Institute boasts a low infection rate of only 0.49 percent.
-Traditional surgeries are accompanied by up to a 19 percent infection rate.
+There are risks associated with any type of surgery, but our procedures use muscle-sparing techniques that aim to minimize risk of complication.
+For example, Laser Spine Institute boasts an infection rate of 0.41 percent^ while traditional surgeries are accompanied by up to a 19 percent infection rate.

-Almost all of our procedures require a combination of local anesthesia, or numbing medicine, and intravenous sedation.
-Our highly trained anesthesiologists are committed to our patients’ safety, and closely monitor each patient during and after surgery.
+Almost all of our procedures require a combination of local anesthesia and intravenous sedation.
+Our highly trained anesthesiologists are committed to our patients’ safety and closely monitor each patient during and after surgery.

 We work with many insurance companies to provide our patients with the most effective and highest quality care possible.
 All insurance plans reimburse differently.
-To determine your specific coverage, contact one of our Spine Care Consultants today.
+To determine your specific coverage, contact one of our Patient Empowerment Consultants today.

-- Why does Medicare not cover all of my procedure at Laser Spine Institute?
+Why does Medicare not cover the costs of my entire procedure at Laser Spine Institute?

 Laser Spine Institute is contracted with Medicare to cover our doctor and surgeon fees.
-However, we are not contracted with Medicare to cover our facility fee.
-This fee covers our equipment and the technology that makes our procedures possible.
-For Medicare patients, this fee is required as an upfront, out-of-pocket payment.
+However, we are not contracted with Medicare to cover our facility fee, resulting in an out-of-pocket expense for Medicare.

 If you have any further questions, please contact one of our Patient Empowerment Consultants.
 Ask about receiving your no-cost MRI or CT scan review* to determine if you may be a candidate.